sonniebailey/sonniebailey.github.io/about-content.md

 You can also engage Fairhaven Wealth on an ad-hoc, hourly-rate basis, of $350 per hour.

-However you engage Fairahven Wealth, I don't touch your money in any way, shape, or form.
+I operate Fairhaven Wealth in a way so that I don't touch your money in any way, shape, or form.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
 It's up to you to implement any advice I might provide.

-We provide one-off services.
 You can engage us again in the future, but that's up to you.
 We aren't looking to engage in an relationship that will involve regular, ongoing fees.

 Fairhaven Wealth's service is terrific for some people, but not appropriate for most people.
 It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
 It also tends to be most valuable for those with some degree of financial and/or professional security.